-What’s on Kayo Sports – TV Show Top 10 Highlights
+What’s on Kayo Sports – the Top 10 Sporting Events to Watch

-September is a big month for sports with several major events reaching its final and championship stages.
-Of course, there’s also the kick off of the 2019 Rugby World Cup, plus continuing games from FIBA Basketball World Cup.
+January is a big month for sports with several major events reaching their final and championship stages.
+Of course, there’s also the continuation of the 2019/20 Hyundai A-League season, the NBA, NHL and NFL, as well as plenty of international cricket action and the Australian Open.
 So without further ado, here are the top sporting events that you can catch both live and on demand all month long on Kayo.